Do I need a business license as an independent contractor?

 What penalties can contractors face for not having a business license?

-If you’re required to obtain a business license, failing to do so can result in fines, penalties, and even the closing of your business.
+If you’re required to obtain a business license, failing to do so can result in fines, penalties, or even the closing of your business.
 This can also happen if you fail to renew your business license when required.

 The penalties you face could be a flat fee, or a percentage of your income based on how much you earned during your period of noncompliance.